The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 ![](Decontamination_pipeline_files/figure-gfm/blank2-1.png)<!-- -->

-OTU 3 is insanely abundant in several samples, up to 50% of the reads.
+OTU 3 is very abundant in several samples, up to 50% of the reads.
 That does not look like a contaminant.
 Some others are also up to 10% in some samples.
 Let’s look at the taxonomy of these OTUs.

 ``` r
 taxtable[rownames(taxtable) %in% OTUblank,6]